301 Ownership/Assignability of Patents and Applications [R-11.2013]

 301.01 Accessibility of Assignment Records [R-11.2013]

 37 C.F.R.
 1.12 Assignment records open to public inspection.

 - (1) Separate assignment records are maintained in the United States Patent and Trademark Office for patents and trademarks.
 The assignment records, relating to original or reissue patents, including digests and indexes (for assignments recorded on or after May 1, 1957), and published patent applications are open to public inspection at the United States Patent and Trademark Office, and copies of patent assignment records may be obtained upon request and payment of the fee set forth in § 1.19 of this chapter.
 See § 2.200 of this chapter regarding trademark assignment records.

 - (2) All records of assignments of patents recorded before May 1, 1957, are maintained by the National Archives and Records Administration (NARA).
 The records are open to public inspection.
 Certified and uncertified copies of those assignment records are provided by NARA upon request and payment of the fees required by NARA.

 - (b) Assignment records, digests, and indexes relating to any pending or abandoned patent application, which is open to the public pursuant to § 1.11 or for which copies or access may be supplied pursuant to § 1.14, are available to the public.
-Copies of any assignment records, digests, and indexes that are not available to the public shall be obtainable only upon written authority of the applicant or applicant’s assignee or patent attorney or patent agent or upon a showing that the person seeking such information is a bona fide prospective or actual purchaser, mortgagee, or licensee of such application, unless it shall be necessary to the proper conduct of business before the Office or as provided in this part.
+Copies of any assignment records, digests, and indexes that are not available to the public shall be obtainable only upon written authority of an inventor, the applicant, the assignee or an assignee of an undivided part interest, or a patent practitioner of record, or upon a showing that the person seeking such information is a bona fide prospective or actual purchaser, mortgagee, or licensee of such application, unless it shall be necessary to the proper conduct of business before the Office or as provided in this part.